rachelgrau/episode-calendar/README.md

 - Only show up to certain past date?
 - Make UI prettier (especially on EpisodeViewController)
   - Make text wrap if too long

+TO DO: ipad version
+- Adjust size of cells depending on # of rows needed (landscape mode needs this)
+- Display shows on each date
+- If on portrait mode: show something below calendar
+  - Shows for selected day?